 - A publicly traded telecommunications equipment manufacturer and service provider in the sale of an $825 million national security and defense industry government contracting division.

-- A major U.S. utility in its $200 million investment in a Personal Communications Service (PCS) license and related real estate and construction agreements.
+- A major U.S. utility in its $200 million investment in a PCS license and related real estate and construction agreements.

 - A wireless telecom spectrum management company in connection with a $100 million private equity placement.